 How We Conserve Land

 The Manor Conservancy conserves land in partnership with landowners through conservation easements held by the Conservancy and/or other qualified land trusts.
-We also support the perpetuity of land conservation by providing education and support and by working with landowners to ensure that the standards outlined in the easement are upheld.
-We maintain a dialogue with public policy makers, conservationists, and experts in land preservation to keep the community informed and advocate positions in support of our mission.
+We also work with landowners to ensure that the standards outlined in the easement are upheld in perpetuity.
+We maintain relationships with public policy makers, conservationists, and experts in land preservation so we may keep the community informed and advocate positions in support of our mission.

 There are two primary steps involved in land conservation: